World Atheist Conference in Dublin, June 4-6 2011

 It is an insult to humanity.

-Religion in general and Islam in particular can only be considered liberal and reformed (at face value at least if even that is possible) when it has been pushed in a corner and out of the public space – when it has been forced to run soup kitchens rather than courts and Islamic Assemblies.
+Religion in general and Islam, in particular, can only be considered liberal and reformed (at face value at least if even that is possible) when it has been pushed in a corner and out of the public space – when it has been forced to run soup kitchens rather than courts and Islamic Assemblies.

 If you look at Christianity for example, it’s not that the tenets, dogma, and principles have changed; it has not become more humane since the days of the inquisition and witch burnings.
-What has changed is its social and political influence in today’s society, in people’s lives, in its relation with the state, the law and educational system.
+What has changed is its social and political influence in today’s society, in people’s lives, in its relation with the state, the law, and the educational system.
 To the degree that it has become undermined and weakened, that is the degree that people have managed to free themselves from the clutches of religion, and in having happier lives and a better society.
 Progressive human values have been achieved at the expense of Christianity and religion.

 The same has to be done with Islam and Islamism.